-As the Arizona economy expands and high tech companies continue their migration here from California, insightful investors who own Phoenix investment property continue to be rewarded with steady property appreciation and rising rental rates.
+As the Arizona economy expands and high tech companies continue migrating here from California and elsewhere, insightful investors who own Phoenix investment property continue to be rewarded with steady property appreciation and rising rental rates.

 Phoenix real estate investors are able to reduce the amount of taxes owed on an annual basis by using rental investment property deductions to offset earned income.
 Tax breaks often enable investors to turn write-offs into after-tax cash flow.
 You may deduct actual costs you incur for financing, managing and operating the rental property.
 This includes mortgage interest payments, real estate taxes, insurance, maintenance, repairs, property management fees, travel, advertising, and utilities (assuming the tenant doesn't pay them).
 These expenses can be subtracted from your adjusted gross income when determining your personal income taxes, providing deductions do not exceed the amount of the rental income you receive from.